AntonioLopez98/DCLF_RL/README.md

 This project contains code for some RL implementations where a Control Lyapunov Function is added on the reward function to accelerate the training process.
 This project also contains MATLAB code for computing Control Lyapunov Functions using Hamilton-Jacobi Reachability analysis.
 Read the full paper here.

+Here, we show the trajectories of the different RL implementations done with our method.

 <table>
   <tr>
     <td style="height: 10px;">1.
 Dubins Car Trajectory </td>